Beringer's Lying Stones

-Beringer's Lying Stones (Lügensteine) are pieces of limestone which were carved into the shape of various fictitious animals and "discovered" in 1725 by Professor Johann Bartholomeus Adam Beringer (1667–1740), Dean of the Faculty of Medicine at the University of Würzburg.
-Beringer believed them to be fossils, and because some of them bore the name of God in Hebrew, suggested that they might be of divine origin (the scientific community at the time was still unsure as to what fossils actually were, the notion that they were the petrified remains of once-living organisms being merely one of several competing hypotheses).
-He published a book on his findings but shortly after discovered that he had been the victim of a hoax.
+Beringer's Lying Stones (Lügensteine) are pieces of limestone which were carved into the shape of various fictitious animals and "discovered" in 1725 by Johann Bartholomeus Adam Beringer (1667–1740), Dean of the Faculty of Medicine at the University of Würzburg.
+Beringer believed them to be fossils, and because some of them bore the name of God in Hebrew, suggested that they might be of divine origin.
+The scientific community at the time was still unsure as to what fossils actually were, the notion that they were the petrified remains of once-living organisms being merely one of several competing hypotheses.

+Beringer published a book on his findings but shortly after discovered that he had been the victim of a hoax.
 He took the hoaxers to court and won the case but his reputation was forever besmirched.

 Background

-Johann Bartholomew Adam Beringer born in 1667, son of a German physician Ludwig Behringer.
-Beringer held high positions including chief physician to the Julian Hospital and Dean of the Faculty of Medicine at the University.
-In addition to all this, he took an interest in oryctics (things dug from the earth).
+Johann Bartholomew Adam Beringer was born in 1667 to German physician Ludwig Behringer.
+Beringer held high positions including chief physician to the Julian Hospital and dean of the Faculty of Medicine at the university.
+In addition to all this, he took an interest in oryctics.
 He had hired Christian Zänger (aged 17), and the brothers Niklaus and Valentin Hehn (aged 18 and 14) to help him search for unusual rocks around Würzburg in 1725.
-A professor of geography at the university J. Ignace Roderique, Johann Georg von Eckhart, librarian to the university and a local Baron von Hof decided to prank the professor as he was considered arrogant.
-Roderick had figures carved in limestone and had them planted through one of Beringer's assistants.
+J. Ignace Roderique, a professor of geography, algebra and analysis at the university, Johann Georg von Eckhart, librarian to the university, and Baron von Hof, a local noble, decided to prank the professor as he was considered arrogant.
+Roderique had figures carved in limestone and had them planted through one of Beringer's assistants.
 To some of these stones, they added inscriptions such as the Hebrew name of God in Latin, Arabic, and Hebrew characters.
 They planted these stones on Mount Eibelstadt where Beringer and his assistants frequently went to search for fossils.
 Beringer began to find many such rocks and without suspecting them began to document them.
 The hoaxers carved fragments of limestone into shapes of animals such as lizards, frogs, and spiders on their webs.